Summer in Colombia: Another way to experience the Caribbean

 - June to August: Still dry, with fewer crowds, perfect for those looking for a balance of climate and tranquility.

-- September to November: a time of light rains.
-San Andrés blossoms in green, and the days are more intimate.
+- September to November: A time of light rains.

 So, what are the summer dates in Colombia?
 Technically, they coincide with the dry periods.
 But in Aimarawa, any date can transform into summer if you're looking for a real break.